TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

    :align: center

 .. important::
-    The allowable input voltage range for the Kookaberry is 0 volts to +3.3 volts DC.
+    The allowable input voltage range for the **Kookaberry** is 0 volts to +3.3 volts DC.
-    Applying voltages outside that range may irreparably damage the Kookaberry.
+    Applying voltages outside that range may irreparably damage the **Kookaberry**.

 Get Pin Voltage as Percentage of Maximum
 ----------------------------------------

-This value block designates the selected pin as an analogue input and returns an integer percentage value of the allowable Kookaberry input voltage range.
+This value block designates the selected pin as an analogue input and returns an integer percentage value of the allowable **Kookaberry** input voltage range.

 Applying 0 volts DC to the input Pin will resturn a value of ``0``.